 HPE 422 - Student Teaching Seminar in Health Education (2)

 Teacher candidates explore current trends and topics in education.
 Communication, collaboration and leadership skills are applied to the health education setting.
 Students develop skills for the job application process.
 This seminar meets weekly.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Concurrent enrollment in HPE 424.